sebapersson/PEtab.jl/docs/src/parameter_estimation/extended_tutorial.md

 The first step is to generate `n` starting points within the parameter bounds.
-Pure random sampling tends to cluster, so PEtab.jl supports quasi-Monte Carlo sampling (Latin hypercube by default), which typically gives more space-filling points:
+Pure random sampling tends to cluster, so PEtab.jl supports quasi-Monte Carlo sampling (Latin hypercube by default), which typically gives more space-filling points that improves estimation performance [raue2013lessons](@cite):

 ```@example 1
 using Distributions, QuasiMonteCarlo, Plots